roostoo/Roostoo-API-Documents/README.md

 ## Public API_KEY & SECRET_KEY

-This pair of keys will generate and send when Roostoo offer you PublicAPI promission
+This pair of keys will generate and send when Roostoo offer you Public API promission

 * `RCL_TSCheck` This level need timestamp parameter
 * `RCL_TopLevelCheck` This level need `MSG-SIGNATURE` in header and all above levels requirement